The Human Reproductive System Is Regulated By

 The pituitary gland, located at the base of the brain, acts as the intermediary between the hypothalamus and the gonads.
 In response to GnRH stimulation, the pituitary gland releases LH and FSH into the bloodstream.
 These hormones then travel to the gonads, where they exert their effects.

 LH and FSH play distinct roles in both males and females.
 In males, LH stimulates the Leydig cells in the testes to produce testosterone, the primary male sex hormone.
-FSH, on the other hand, supports sperm production in the Sertoli cells of the seminiferous tubules.
+Plus, fSH, on the other hand, supports sperm production in the Sertoli cells of the seminiferous tubules.
 In females, LH and FSH regulate the menstrual cycle and the development of ovarian follicles.
 LH triggers ovulation, the release of the egg from the ovary, while FSH stimulates the growth and maturation of follicles.

 The Gonads: The Performers